codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 ### iOS certificates

 It is possible to upload certificates with the `.p12` or `.pem` extension.
-When uploading, Codemagic will ask you to provide the certificate password as long as with a **Reference name** which can then be used in the `codemagic.yaml` configuration to fetch the specific file.
+When uploading, Codemagic will ask you to provide the certificate password as long as with a **Reference name**, which can then be used in the `codemagic.yaml` configuration to fetch the specific file.

-For each uploaded certificate, the reference name along with certificate type, team and expiration date are displayed.
+The reference name and certificate type, team, and expiration date are displayed for each uploaded certificate.

-In addition, Codemagic provides the option to generate a new `iOS Development` or `iOS Distribution` certificate, to do so, click on **Generate certificate** and provide a reference name along with choosing the certificate type and matching bundle identifier.
+In addition, Codemagic provides the option to generate a new `iOS Development` or `iOS Distribution` certificate.
+To do so, click on **Generate certificate** and provide a reference name and choose the certificate type and matching bundle identifier.
+Once the certificate has been created, Codemagic will allow you to download the certificate and provides the password for it.
+The download is available only once.

 Note that Apple limits the number of `iOS Distribution` certificates to 3.
 If you already have reached the maximum number of certificates, the following error will be displayed:

 ```
 You already have a current iOS Distribution certificate or a pending certificate request.
 ```

-In case of existing certificates, it is possible to fetch them from the Apple Developer Portal based on the bundle identifier.
+In the case of existing certificates, it is possible to fetch them from the Apple Developer Portal based on the bundle identifier.

+### iOS profiles

+### Android keystores

 ## Referencing files in codemagic.yaml